Adversarial Rewards in Universal Learning for Contextual Bandits: Statement of results

+In particular, our characterization is complete for the strongest online rewards, unlike for memoryless and oblivious rewards.
+We believe that $\Ccal_5\subsetneq\Ccal_6$ in general.
+In fact, the proof of \cref{thm:condition7_necessary} for the necessity of $\Ccal_6$ for oblivious rewards can be tightened given a stronger reward model in which the reward adversary can additionally take into account the \emph{complete} sequence $\Xbb$---instead of the revealed contexts to the learner $\Xbb_{\leq t}$.
+We refer to this reward model as \emph{prescient} rewards (see \cref{def:prescient_rewards} for a formal definition) and show that in this case, a stronger $\Ccal_7$ condition is necessary (\cref{thm:prescient_implies_C7}).
+We leave open the question of whether $\Ccal_5=\Ccal_7$.
+If this were true, then we also have an exact characterization for prescient rewards.

-These findings are summarized in Table~{1}, which also compares learnable processes for stationary and non-stationary contextual bandits.
-We leave open the exact characterization of learnable processes for finite action spaces $\Acal$ and context spaces admitting a non-atomic probability measure.
+Our findings are summarized in Table~{1}, which also compares learnable processes for stationary and adversarial contextual bandits.
+We leave open the exact characterization of learnable processes for memoryless and oblivious rewards in finite action spaces $\Acal$ and context spaces admitting a non-atomic probability measure.

 \paragraph{Open question:} \textit{Let $\Xcal$ be a separable metrizable Borel space admitting a non-atomic probability measure and $\Acal$ a finite action space with $|\Acal|\geq 2$.
-What is an exact characterization of $\Ccal_{adv}$, $\Ccal_{prescient}$, $\Ccal_{online}$ or $\Ccal_{oblivious}$?}\\
+What is an exact characterization of $\Ccal_{memoryless}$ or $\Ccal_{oblivious}$?}\\

-In particular, we leave open the question of whether $\Ccal_5=\Ccal_7$.
-If this were true, then we already have an exact characterization for prescient rewards.
-Here is the overview of relations we show between the classes of processes: for $\Xcal$ admitting non-atomic probability measures, $\Ccal_5\subset \Ccal_7\subset \Ccal_6\subsetneq \Ccal_4$.
-We believe and give arguments for (without formal proof) that $\Ccal_7\subsetneq\Ccal_6$.

 Finally, we also give results in a setting where we assume that rewards are unbounded.
 We answer the same questions: what are the learnable processes for which universal learning is possible, and can we obtain optimistically universal learning rules?
 We use a subscript $\Ccal^{unbounded}$ to specify that we consider the case of unbounded rewards.
 We show that in that case, results are identical to the case of stationary contextual bandits.